electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 ## Audi Q6 e-tron variants.

-Two variants will be available to order from March 2024, and others will follow.
+Audi has currently released information about four variants that are available to order.

-The Audi Q6 e-tron quattro and the Audi SQ6 e-tron have SUV bodies.
 At a later stage, Sportback versions (SUV Coupe) will be available.

 - [Audi Q6 e-tron quattro](variants/#audi-q6-e-tron-quattro) with 100kWh battery and up to 625 km WLTP range (From 74.700 euros)
 - [Audi SQ6 e-tron](variants/#audi-sq6-e-tron) with 100 kWh battery and up to 615 km WLTP range (From 93.800 euros)